Legal Assistant Diploma Program Summary

 Course Description: Students will learn about trademarks (trademark infringement), copyrights (copyright infringement), patents, industrial design, case law, dealing with intellectual property litigation, Canadian Intellectual Property Office (CIPO) and Integrated Circuit Topography (ICT).

-Course Description: This course covers licensing + permitting for energy companies, environmental + energy laws (provincial, municipal and federal), energy contracts (power purchase agreements), royalty agreements, energy industry, renewable energy and fossil fuels.
+Course Description: This course covers licensing and permitting for energy companies, environmental and energy laws (provincial, municipal and federal), energy contracts (power purchase agreements), royalty agreements, energy industry, renewable energy and fossil fuels.

 Course Description: Students will learn about the Canadian immigration process including federal immigration laws (Immigration & Refugee Protection Act), immigration template documents, appeals, categories of immigration, permanent residence, work permits, visitor visas, skilled workers, Provincial Nominee Programs, and Immigration, Refugees and Citizenship Canada agency (IRCC).

-Course Description: This component consists of a 4 week practicum placement.
-Students will gain practical and hands-on experience to apply the knowledge and skills they've attained with case facts, maintaining digital databases, referencing law libraries, preparing and delivering affidavits and anything else a lawyer might need during trial from their in-class training.
+Course Description: Students embark on a 4-week practicum placement to gain practical and hands-on experience.
+Students have the opportunity to apply the knowledge and skills they've attained with case facts, maintaining digital databases, referencing law libraries, preparing and delivering affidavits and anything else a lawyer might need during trial from their in-class training.